ogelbric/argocd/README.md

-# GitOps on vSphere with Tanzu leveraging ArgoCD
+# GitOps on vSphere with Tanzu leveraging ArgoCD (Native PODs on SuperVisor Cluster

 *NOTE* - This has been tested on vCenter 8.0u2.
-Supervisor version 1.26.
+Supervisor version 1.26 (TKGs).
+*NOTE* - Inspiration came from (https://github.com/papivot)

 * In this example, we will be using the vSphere Namespace (pre-created from vCenter) called `demo1`.
 Users can change the reference as needed.
 * We will be deploying ArgoCD in the `demo1` vSphere Namespace.